What is Vault Platform?

 Vault is an app for recording and reporting misconduct at work.
 This could be anything from harassment to bullying, discrimination, theft, fraud, even ethical dilemmas.
 Its intention is to help employees feel safe to speak up about behaviors that concern them and to receive notification that their organization has taken action.

-If your organization has announced to you that Vault Platform is available you can download the app from the app store – just search for Vault Platform.
-Once installed you will be able to request an access code within the app to get started.
+If your organization has announced to you that Vault Platform is available you can go ahead and download the Vault mobile app.
+Once installed, you’ll be able to request an access code within the app to get started.
 This process is managed entirely by Vault.
 Your organization won’t have visibility of your usage of the app unless you submit a report, and even then you can choose to remain anonymous.

 How does it work?

-Vault Platform is a mobile app that can be downloaded from the Apple App Store or Google Play.
-Your Vault is your own personal safe space where you can record your concerns and add evidence of your experience.
+The Vault mobile app can be downloaded from the Apple App Store or Google Play.
+Your Vault is your own safe space where you can record your concerns and add evidence of your experience.
 Anything you add remains securely stored on your device and is not visible to your organization until you submit an official report.

 Why should I use Vault Platform?

-Vault should not replace face to face conversations or existing processes that you are comfortable using.
-It’s there to help you speak up safely about things you may not be comfortable disclosing through existing processes.
-It’s there to ensure you are heard as well as to give you acknowledgement that action has been taken.
+Vault doesn’t have to replace face-to-face conversations or existing processes that you are comfortable using.
+It’s there to help you speak up safely about things you may not be comfortable disclosing through existing processes, to ensure you are heard and acknowledge that action has been taken.

 Do I have to reveal my identity to use Vault Platform?